dannagle/PacketSender/README.md

 * The timer in the bottom lefts starts as soon as a valid data packet is sent.
 It stops when the server closes the connection.
 * You may optionally append a carriage return when you quick-send by hitting the return key.
 This is useful for command-prompt menus over TCP connections.

 Persistent connections is not supported via the command line.
+Persistent connections are not supported in the server.

 ### IPv4 Subnet Calculator